r-simmer/simmer/README.md

 })
 ```

-The advantage of the latter approach is that, if the individual simulations are heavy, it is straightforward to parallelize the execution of replicas (for instance, here we use the function ```mclapply``` from the package [parallel](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf)).
+The advantage of the latter approach is that, if the individual simulations are heavy, it is straightforward to parallelize the execution of replicas (for instance, in the next example we use the function ```mclapply``` from the package [parallel](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf)).
 Nevertheless, the external pointers to the C++ *simmer* core are no longer valid when the parallelized execution ends.
 Thus, it is necessary to extract the results for each thread at the end of the execution.
 This can be done with the helper class ```Simmer.wrap``` as follows.

 ```r